omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/bug-bounty-program.md

 ## Scope

-We have setup a dedicated environment for the bug bounty program that should give participants access to all services without the need to spend any time on installation, setup and configuration.
+We have set up a dedicated environment for the bug bounty program that should give participants access to all services without the need to spend any time on installation, setup and configuration.
 There is also no need to worry about accidentally breaking something as this environment is completely isolated from the production services.
 The bug bounty environment has a shorter finalization time than the production environment to be able to better test the exit flows.

 With the launch of the bug bounty program we put the following components in scope: